mikavir/casa-quest/README.md

 - As a site administrator, I would like to keep connected with my users so that they can report any user experience.
 - As a site administrator, I should be able to delete posts that are against the rules so that I can ensure that the community is safe.
+- As a site administrator, I should be able to view who created the house post so I can monitor the content and account.
 - As a site administrator, I should be able to delete users that is violating the rules so that I can ensure that the community is safe.
 - As a site administrator, I need to manage and view user accounts effectively to ensure control over the user base and monitor user activity.
 - As a site administrator, I should be able to direct users back to home if they have reached a page that is not found.